OFFIS-DAI/mango/docs/source/tutorial.rst

 With the introduction of this task, we know have different responsibilities for the agents (e. g. act as PVAgent and reply to ping requests).
-In order to facilitate structuring an agent with different responsibilities we can use the role API.
+In order to facilitate structuring an agent with different responsibilities, we can use the role API.
 The idea of using roles is to divide the functionality of an agent by responsibility in a structured way.

 A role is a python object that can be assigned to a RoleAgent.
 There are several lifecycle functions each role may implement:
  - ``__init__`` - where you do the initial object setup
  - :meth:`mango.Role.setup` - which is called when the role is assigned to an agent
  - :meth:`mango.Role.on_start` - which is called when the container is started
  - :meth:`mango.Role.on_ready` - which is called when are activated

 This distinction is relevant because not all features exist after construction with ``__init__``.
-Most of the time you want to implement :meth:`mango.Role.on_ready` for actions like message sending, or scheduling, because only since this point you can be sure that all relevant container are started and the agent the role belongs to has been registered.
+Most of the time you want to implement :meth:`mango.Role.on_ready` for actions like message sending, or scheduling, because only Since this point, you can be sure that all relevant containers have been started and the agent the role belongs to has been registered.
 However, the setup of the role itself should be done in :meth:`mango.Role.setup`.

 This example covers:
  - role API basics
  - scheduling and periodic tasks

 The key part of defining roles are their ``__init__``, :meth:`mango.Role.setup`, and :meth:`mango.Role.on_ready` methods.
 The first is called to create the role object.
 The second is called when the role is assigned to